hntrssthmpsn/terraform-kind-localdev-pipeline/README.md

 ### Kind

 This module provisions a local kubernetes cluster with KIND (Kubernetes IN Docker).
-Installation instructions for Linux, Mac, and Windows can be found in the [KIND Quick Start documentation](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).
+Installation instructions can be found in the [KIND Quick Start documentation](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).

 ### Terraform